Do you have rough, cracked, dry hands? We know your pain. You’re a hardworking gal who isn’t afraid of getting down and dirty.

 - Leave it on for about 20 minutes.

 - Wash the mask off with warm water and pat your hands dry.

 One of the best remedies for dry hands is to treat them while you sleep — the only time you don’t have to lift a finger!

 Apply SiO Beauty HandLift patches to the dry-prone backs of your hands before heading to bed.
 They’re like the equivalent of invisible silk gloves!
 (Expert tip: you can also wear SiO’s reusable HandLift patches during the day for a quick boost of hydration!)

 For the areas of your hands that are still exposed after applying your SiO patches, slather on some lotion or a petroleum-based moisturizer around the patches.
 After, cover your hands with a pair of soft gloves or socks.

-Trapping moisture and rebuilding your skin using SiO’s HandLift patches combined with some moisturizer on the skin not covered by the patches will help you wake up with baby-smooth hands.
+Retaining moisture using SiO’s HandLift patches combined with some hand cream on the skin not covered by the patches will help you wake up with baby-smooth hands.